Mitsubishi Lancer Evolution: Evolution I

-The first Lancer Evolution used the 2.0 L turbocharged DOHC engine and AWD drivetrain from the original Galant VR-4 in a Lancer chassis, and was sold in GSR and RS models.
+The first Lancer Evolution used the 2.0 L turbocharged DOHC engine and AWD drivetrain from the original Galant VR-4 in a Lancer chassis, and was sold in both base GSR Evolution and GSR Evolution RS models.
 This engine was also used in the Mitsubishi RVR with the Hyper Sports Gear trim package, and the Mitsubishi Chariot Resort Runner GT.
 The RS was a stripped-down version that lacked power windows and seats, anti-lock brakes, a rear wiper, and had steel wheels to weigh approximately 70 kg less than the 1238 kg GSR, ready for racing or tuning.
+These new “Evolution” badged cars came as an upgrade to the existing Lancer GSR model, which also featured full time 4WD but a milder appearance package and a smaller 1.8 liter 4G93T engine.
+Mitsubishi continued selling 1.8 turbo 4WD GSR models alongside the faster Evolution models throughout the sixth and seventh generation Lancer’s lifespans, although they are very rare.

 As with the previous Galant VR4, a lightweight RS version was available which omitted electric windows, A/C and other luxuries.
 Mechanically identical to the GSR aside from a mechanical plate type rear limited-slip differential (LSD).
 The GSR came with all of the conveniences of a typical street car, including a digital screen climate control system.
 It came with Mitsubishi's 4G63 engine producing 250 PS at 6,000 rpm and 309 Nm at 3,000 rpm.
 5,000 of the first generation Evolutions were sold between 1992 and 1993.
 Top speed was 228 km/h.
 The GSR version of the Evolution I was the only Evolution Lancer released with a viscous limited-slip rear differential (VLSD).
 The subsequent Evolution Lancer models all featured rear mechanical plate type LSD's.